They say success breeds success and that old adage certainly rings true in football.

 A regular player for Les Bleus at all age groups until the seniors, Dimitri Foulquier had been playing his football in La Liga with Granada who, like Watford and Udinese, are owned by the Pozzo family.

 While senior international football has so far eluded Foulquier, he has performed well in La Liga over the past few years.
-He signed for Watford in the summer of 2017 but was immediately loaned out to RC Strasbourg before returning to Spain last season, this time with Getafe on another year-long loan deal.
+He signed for Watford in the summer of 2017 but was immediately loaned out to RC Strasbourg before returning to Spain, this time with Getafe on another year-long loan deal.
 He chipped in with three goals and three assists in an impressive season with the club.
-Where his future lies remains to be seen.
+He’s now back at Granada.

 Centre Back: Kurt Zouma